Malabar Farm State Park: History

 In September 1994, 150 volunteers from the Timber Framers Guild of North America raised a new barn in resemblance of the original.

 Hostelling International USA had operated a 19-bed youth hostel for years in a farmhouse that was acquired when Malabar Farm was given to the State of Ohio.
 This was closed in late 2017 by Hostelling International due to diminished public interest and use after running continuously since 1979.
 To date the building is unused.

 Points of interest within the Park

 Malabar Farm Inn

 Malabar Farm Inn is a historic stagecoach inn built in 1820.
 The two-story brick building was restored as a restaurant, offering home-cooked dining.
-The Malabar Inn Restaurant closed in late 2018.
-It has since then reopened on June 8th, 2021.
+The Malabar Inn Restaurant has operated sporadically in recent years, having closed in 2018, re-opened in 2021, and closed in July 2023.

 Just to the east of the restaurant lies Malabar Spring.
 In 1946, Louis Bromfield designed a roadside market stand that could use the spring to keep market items cool.
 Sporadically, visitors could purchase fresh, local produce at the market stand.
 Under various management philosophies at ODNR, sporadically, visitors could purchase fresh, local produce which is cooled by flowing spring water.
 The garden market ceased operation upon closure of the Malabar Inn Restaurant in 2018.